Taxes Remitted to the U.S. Virgin Islands in Error Were Not Compulsory Payments

 The post Agreeing to Extend the Time for an IRS Audit–or Not appeared first on Houston Tax Attorney: Texas Lawyer.

-The post Quotes: The IRS Does Not Have to Be Consistent appeared first on Houston Tax Attorney: Texas Lawyer.
+The post Tax Deductions for Hobby Survives IRS Scrutiny appeared first on Houston Tax Attorney: Texas Lawyer.